jens-na/jekyll-reveal/README.md

 Overview
 ========
-jekyll-reveal is template for the site generator Jekyll to create presentations with the framework revleal.js in a very easy way.
+jekyll-reveal is a template for the site generator Jekyll to create presentations with the framework revleal.js in a very easy way.

 Installation